guidance-guarantee-programme/pension_guidance/content/guaranteed_income.md

 If the insurance company you bought your annuity with goes bust the [Financial Services Compensation Scheme](/protection) will cover you in full.

+## Scams
+Beware of pension scams contacting you unexpectedly about an investment or business opportunity that you’ve not spoken to them about before.
+You could lose all your money and face tax of up to 55% and extra fees.

 {::options parse_block_html="true" /}
 <div class="next-steps next-steps--guaranteed-income">